algomo/knowledge-base/docs/docs/widgets/Web Analytics.md

 In order to test Google Tag Manager tracking, you first need to install the widget on your website.
 Refer to [this guide](./Install%20a%20widget%20to%20your%20website.md) to learn how to do it.

-1. Make sure to enabled the Google Tag Manager tracking option in the widget settings.
+1. Make sure to enable the Google Tag Manager tracking option in the widget settings.
 2. Enter [Preview mode](https://support.google.com/tagmanager/answer/6103696?hl=en) in Google Tag Manager and put a link to a page with your widget installed.
 3. Once the page and widget have loaded, trigger an event, i.e. by sending a message.
 Refer to the table in the [Events](#events) section to see how to trigger each event.
 4. In Google Tag Manager, you should see a new event ending with "(Algomo Widget)" in the "Summary" tab.